basecamp/kamal/README.md

   path: /healthz
   port: 4000
   max_attempts: 7
+  skip: false
 ```

 This will ensure your application is configured with a traefik label for the healthcheck against `/healthz` and that the pre-deploy healthcheck that MRSK performs is done against the same path on port 4000.

 The healthcheck also allows for an optional `max_attempts` setting, which will attempt the healthcheck up to the specified number of times before failing the deploy.
 This is useful for applications that take a while to start up.
 The default is 7.

+Optional setting `skip` can be useful for deploying bots (Discord bots, Twitch bots, regular jobs) or anything that does not require an incoming HTTP connection.
+The default is false.

 ## Commands